addl/flask_blog/entries/java/sts_intellj.md

 PlantUML is an open-source tool allowing users to create any sort of diagrams(Sequence, Use case, Class, Activity, etc).
 Particularly I use it for blog entries, wiki pages and reverse engineering when a picture says a thousand lines of code like component interaction.

 After installing the plugin in IntelliJ, I noticed the following.
-IntelliJ
+IntelliJ:

 ![IntelliJ and PlantUML](https://drive.google.com/uc?id=1dRCtwpBwd_tHAuUkymh5abGpbPkgwQpr)

 And I became immediately disappointed, it is not interactive and requires a lot of user input, not productive at all.
 In addition, the diagram generator doesn't generate picture!, it creates a text-form PlantUml code, to be visualized in the plugin.

-In contrast, PlantUml in Eclipse looks like this
+In contrast, PlantUml in Eclipse looks like this:

 ![Eclipse and PLantUML](https://drive.google.com/uc?id=1hMDh2Sf4uBPoubYxm1LS2MCva2oTy1sV)